 - The comments column usually starts with a number and letter(s).
 The number should be "1", which the observer or AWS should enter to indicate that the observation covers only the one day's observation.
 A figure missing or greater than 1 should never occur and leaves the observation period open to some doubt.
 The letters indicates the following: Y means data has been quality controlled by the Bureau, N or P mean it has not, and C means it has been checked by AWN for obvious errors but should not be regarded yet as an official record.

 Some quality control (QC) issues

-Unfortunately, programs designed to pick out records and extremes are also very good at finding observer errors.
+Unfortunately, programs designed to pick out extremes are also very good at finding observer and AWS errors.
 Typical errors include:

 - Omitting a decimal point, so 54.2mm of rain becomes 542mm (human observers)

 - Misreading a thermometer by 5 or 10 degrees, so a maximum of 35.6 becomes 41.6 or 45.6 (human observers)

 - Entering a reading on the wrong day, especially rainfall observations (human observers)